GitMirroring/groff/contrib/chem/examples/README.txt

-This directory contains examples for the 'chem' language.
+This directory contains examples for the chem language.

 You can view the graphical display of the examples by calling